Commodore Business Machines — 1977–1982

 The 8-Bit Guy: Commodore History Part 1 — The PET.
 Documentary covering the full PET hardware and software history.

-Jim Connelley bought a PET to organise his D&D notes.
-Finding it unsuitable, he wrote a dungeon-crawl game instead.
-The result sold 20,000 copies by 1981 and 400,000 by 1986, won the Origin Award for Best Computer Game of 1980, and launched the studio that would become Epyx.
+Jim Connelley came to the PET sideways: he bought one to organise his Dungeons and Dragons notes, found it unsuitable for the purpose, and wrote a dungeon crawler instead.
+Temple of Apshai (1979) sold 20,000 copies by 1981 and 400,000 by 1986, won the Origin Award for Best Computer Game of 1980, and launched the studio that became Epyx.

 Why the PET Was Different